 Mario’s primary passion remains in audio voted to music and not audio as a technology.
 Since 1976 he is continuing to update-experiment in audio, moving from Altec, to ESS Transar, to TAD and finally to whole OEM systems, always investigating in the state of the art solutions.

-Thanks to the very long time spent travelling worldwide, he studied almost all the designs ideas from La Maison de L’Audiophile and MJ Audio, and set up a few audio platforms with the integration of own digital solutions.
+He studied almost all the designs ideas from La Maison de L’Audiophile and MJ Audio, and set up a few audio platforms with the integration of own digital solutions.
 Tubes, solid states, analog and digital speaker management system.

 Last but surely not least, thanks the very close La Fenice theatre in Venice, there is the passion for the music: the tens of listening sessions at La Fenice theatre pushed him to pursue a natural reproduction and let the CorumAudio System and ZeroUno electronics born.